DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-If you’re developing two features, try to write the full first draft of one while you are outlining or rewriting the other.
+If you’re developing two features, try writing the full first draft of one while outlining or rewriting the other.

-If you’re developing two pilots, try not to work on two in the same genre at the exact same time so you can keep them tonally unique for you so you don’t confuse yourself.
+If you’re developing two pilots, try not to work on two in the same genre at the exact same time, so you can keep them tonally unique and don’t confuse yourself.

-This is all to help your mental state as you manage multiple projects at one time.
+This is all to help your mental state as you manage multiple projects simultaneously.

 Seriously, just try to write a page a day.

-If you write a page a day for three months you’ll have a 90-minute feature film.
+If you write a page daily for three months, you’ll have a 90-minute feature film.